zedosoad1995/Nerdle/README.md

 48-32=16.

-From all the possible 17,723 starting combinations the combination with the highest entropy was "48-32=16".
+From all the possible 17,723 starting combinations the one with the highest entropy was "48-32=16".
 You can check all the starters ordered by score in [here](data/all_starting_guesses_scores.csv).

-Starting with "48-32=16" and always playing the best suggestions from the algorithm, gives the following results:
+Starting with "48-32=16" and always playing the best suggestions given by the algorithm, gives the following stats:

 <p align="center">
 <img src="data/best_start_best_sug.png" alt="Best Start, best suggestions" width="500"/>